seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - MacBookPro15,1 -`What I used`
 - MacBookPro15,4 -`Reported as used by others`

-**Note:** If you use a different SMBIOS model than the MacbookPro15,1 that I've used.
+**Note:** If you use a different SMBIOS model than either of the two above.
 The provided USB mapping will not work.
 You will need to edit the **USBMap.kext file**.
 You can right click on the file and select **Show Package Contents**.
 From there you can open the Info.plist file in ProperTree and change MacBookPro15,1 to whatever Model ID you've chosen.
-This should provide a working USBMap.kext.
+This will provide a working USBMap.kext.

 </details>